 A final jolly nativity scene by the Californian artist Carol Aust.

-An Art Advent Calendar of Nativities was first posted on November 30, 2019 at 4:11 am.
+Art Advent Calendar of Nativities was first posted on December 1, 2020 at 5:00 pm.

 ©2017 "DailyArtDaily.com - Art History Stories".
 Use of this feed is for personal non-commercial use only.
 If you are not reading this article in your feed reader, then the site is guilty of copyright infringement.
 Please contact me at firstname.lastname@example.org